 The Riad is conveniently located close to most of the popular tourist attractions in Marrakech, including Jma El Fna Square, Madrasa Ben Youssef, Bahia Palace as well as the Souks.
 This page lists just some of the many attractions that we would recommend you to visit.

-Marrakesh's labyrinth Medina (Old City) district is the star attraction here.
+Marrakech's labyrinth Medina (Old City) district is the star attraction here.
 The narrow alleyways are a kaleidoscope of colours, scents and sounds, and bound to be the sightseeing highlight of your trip.
 As well as simply wandering (and getting lost) amid the bustling maze, there are myriad shopping opportunities where you can put your haggling hat on and barter to your heart's content.

 Jma El Fna is the centre of Marrakesh life and is a vibrant hub of bric-a-brac stalls, musicians, storytellers and snake charmers that never seems to rest.
 Here the entire spectrum of Moroccan life enfolds before you.
 It's also easy to escape the crowds to one of the many surrounding rooftop cafes and restaurants where you can survey the crazy scene from above.

-Koutoubia Mosque is Marrakesh's most famous landmark with its striking, 70 m tall minaret visible for miles in every direction.
+Koutoubia Mosque is Marrakech's most famous landmark with its striking, 70 m tall minaret visible for miles in every direction.
 The mosque was built in 1162 and is one of the great achievements of Almohad architecture.
 Non-Muslims are not allowed into the prayer hall.

 Built in 1565 by the Saadians, this Madrasa (Islamic school of learning) is the largest theological college in Morocco.
 The warrens of student cells, once home to 900 pupils, are clustered around small internal courtyards in typical Islamic architecture style.
 The fine zellige tiling, stalactite ceilings and Kufic inscriptions used as decoration across much of the building interior are the highlights of a visit to this Medina attraction.